Gman-Superfly/AKIRA/architecture_base/attention/spectral_wormhole/SPECTRAL_WORMHOLE_ATTENTION.md

 ### 3.3 Partial Information Decomposition: Why Complementary Pairs Provide Synergy

-The intuition above — "neither can say this alone" — has a precise formalization in **Partial Information Decomposition (PID)** (Williams & Beer, 2010).
+The intuition above, "neither can say this alone", has a precise formalization in **Partial Information Decomposition (PID)** (Williams & Beer, 2010).

 ```
 PID EXPLAINS WHY WORMHOLES ARE VALUABLE: